The 8 Best Golf Iron Shafts

 Cons

-If distance is your goal, then no matter your handicap or swing speed, this shaft comes in many different flexes to accommodate all golfers.
+If distance is your goal, then no matter your handicap or swing speed, this shaft is an excellent choice.
+It has five different flexes covering swing speeds from 60 mph up to 105 mph.
 Switching to graphite from steel should always add yards, but UST Recoil shafts are probably your best bet if you want to maximize those yards.
+They are the lightest of the shafts on this list at 48g-67g.

-This unique technology finely tunes the shaft’s walls to recoil and load with minimal effort.
+The incorporated unique technology finely tunes the shaft’s walls to recoil and load with minimal effort, giving you the distance you are after.
+A word of warning, though.
 You really need to get the right flex on these because they can become a little too whippy if you don’t.
+Trust me, I tried out an F2 flex shaft, and it didn’t work for me at all.
 Shafts that are too flexible will cause a wider dispersion in shot accuracy.

 Even though looks have nothing to do with performance, they can affect your confidence.
-If you’re playing with professional-looking shafts, then you’ll feel more professional and sometimes that’s all it takes to go low.
-This ion plating finish is stunning and makes your irons look like sleek weapons of sheer distance and accuracy.
+If you’re playing with professional-looking shafts, then you’ll feel more professional, and sometimes, that’s all it takes to go low.
+The ion plating finish is stunning and makes your irons look like sleek weapons of sheer distance and accuracy.

 Rating: 4.5